3D Synthetic Vision

 Using our external SensorBox you can receive surrounding traffic via ADS-B (provided that the airplanes are equipped with an ADS-B transponder).
 The traffic is displayed on the moving map as well as on the synthetic vision.
 Using a third-party sensor box with “Horizon” (via GDL90) you will also have traffic displayed in “Horizon” (provided that this box can also receive traffic, via ADS-B, Flarm, etc.).

-Compatibility to Third-Party Sensor Boxes
+Compatibility to Third-Party Sensor Devices

-You can use third-party sensor boxes within the “Horizon” application.
+You can use third-party devices within the “Horizon” application.
 Apart from the external SensorBox of Helios Avionics, you can also use the device of Talos Avionics.
 Furthermore, Stratux or any other compatible GDL90 devices can be used.
 They can all be set up at the sensor configuration profile menu.
 The connection of the “Horizon” app and the sensor box is established via wifi.

 Check out our Feature Video